Linear convergence of forward-backward accelerated algorithms without knowledge of the modulus of strong convexity: Introduction

 \subsection{Related works and organization}

-For the history to accelerate optimization algorithms with only the first-order information, perhaps it dates from a two-step gradient method, the Ravine method, to improve the single-step gradient descent in~\citep{gelfand1962some}.
-The famous~\texttt{Nesterov-1983} and its variant are proposed in~\citep{nesterov1983method} and ~\citep{nesterov1998introductory} respectively, which bring about the global acceleration phenomenon in the convex optimization.
-Until the high-resolution differential equation framework proposed in~\citep{shi2022understanding}, the veil behind the acceleration phenomenon is lifted by the discovery of gradient correction by the comparison with Polyak's heavy-ball method in~\citep{polyak1964some}.
-Recently, the high-resolution differential equation framework is discovered further to be tailor-made for~\texttt{Nesterov-1983} and its variant in~\citep{chen2022gradient, chen2022revisiting}, which also finds that the other form to manifest the effect of gradient correction is the implicit velocity.
-Based on improving the fundamental proximal inequality, the high-resolution differential equation framework is generalized to the composite optimization for both the general and strongly convex functions in~\citep{li2022proximal, li2022linear}.
-In addition, this tailor-made framework is completed in~\citep{chen2023underdamped} for the underdamped case $r<2$.
+The history of first-order optimization algorithms, specifically focusing on acceleration, can be traced back to the inception of the Ravine method.
+This method, a two-step gradient strategy, was designed to outperform the classical single-step gradient descent~\cite{gelfand1962some}.
+The renowned~\texttt{NAG} method and its variant were introduced in~\cite{nesterov1983method} and~\cite{nesterov1998introductory}, catalyzing a revolution in the phenomena of global acceleration within convex optimization.
+The discovery of gradient correction, unveiling the underlying mechanism of acceleration, was recognized through the comparison of the~\texttt{NAG} method with Polyak's heavy-ball method, within the framework of high-resolution ODEs proposed in~\cite{shi2022understanding}.
+It was further identified in~\cite{chen2022gradient, chen2022revisiting} that this high-resolution ODE framework is specially tailored for~\texttt{NAG} and its variant, elucidating how gradient correction is effectively realized through implicit velocity.
+Advances in the fundamental proximal inequality paved the way for the expansion of this high-resolution ODE framework to address composite optimization, applicable to both convex and strongly convex functions, as reported in~\cite{li2022proximal, li2022linear}.
+In addition, the completion of this tailor-made framework to accommodate the underdamped case where $r<2$ was achieved in~\cite{chen2023underdamped}.

-In the past decade, the research to understand and analyze the optimization method from the view of differential equations perhaps started from the pioneering work~\citep{su2016differential}, which models~\texttt{Nesterov-1983} by use of the low-resolution differential equation.
-And then, to understand further the acceleration phenomena appear several perspectives, e.g., the variational method in~\citep{wibisono2016variational}, Lyapunov analysis in~\citep{wilson2021lyapunov} and the implicit-velocity view in~\citep{muehlebach2019dynamical}.
-The combination of the low-resolution differential equation and the continuous limit of the Newton method are used to design and analyze new algorithms in~\citep{attouch2014dynamical, attouch2016rate}.
-However, it should be noted that the Hessian-driven terms are from the second-order information of Newton’s method in~\citep{attouch2014dynamical, attouch2016rate}, while the gradient correction entirely relies on the first-order information of Nesterov's accelerated gradient descent method itself.
-Also, there are several works to investigate the acceleration phenomenon from the views of numerical stability in~\citep{luo2022differential, zhang2021revisiting}.
-In addition, the momentum-based scheme is also generalized to residual neural networks~\citep{xia2021heavy}.